 - Antioxidant Superfoods - Drink green tea, eat plenty of colorful vegetables & add berries and non-denatured whey protein powder regularly.
 These foods are rich in antioxidants, which help to counteract free radicals in the body.
 This is crucial as free radicals are one of the main elements that cause cartilage degradation and, if left unchecked, can contribute to the formation of certain diseases.
 (5)

 - Cook with healing spices - Add turmeric, ginger & cayenne pepper to your meals whenever possible.
 These spices contain potent anti-inflammatory components which help to reduce inflammation.
-We recommend combining in our favorite ginger and turmeric shot.

 - Ginger - Ginger is a powerful anti-inflammatory and is effective at reducing pain and inflammation associated with osteoarthritis (9).
 Clinical trials indicate that ginger extract and ibuprofen were identical in efficacy in the treatment of pain (10).